 Historically, we operated as the former Professional Services segment of iGATE Corporation ("iGATE").
 Mastech Digital, Inc. (f/k/a Mastech Holdings, Inc.) was incorporated in Pennsylvania as a wholly-owned subsidiary of iGATE on June 6, 2008 in anticipation of our spin-off from iGATE.
 On September 30, 2008, we spun-off from iGATE and began operating as an independent public company.
-Our operating subsidiaries have 34 years of history as reliable providers of IT staffing services.
+Together with our operating subsidiaries, we have over 35 years of history as a reliable provider of IT staffing services.